DurvalMenezes/esp8266-iperf/README.md

 please check the `help` output for the autorun_* commands for details, but to use it to implement fully automated testing in server mode, you could use something like this:

 	autorun_set "sta yourSSID yourPWD; autorun_delay 2000; iperf -s; autorun_wait iperf_traffic; restart"

+#New hostname command
+Added the `hostname XXXX` command, which sets the hostname for the ESP8266.
+This is useful because it will then be passed in DHCP requests, and if your LAN's DHCP server is integrated with its DNS server, you will then have direct/reverse DNS resolution for that name and IP (works wonders on my Android hotspot).
+Notice that it should be called
+*before* the `ap` and/or `sta` commands, or else it will have no effect.

+## Minor fixes and tweaks
+I fixed a small error on Espressif's TCP server code, where it would continue to run until the time to transmit for (`-t` option) ran out, even if the client finished earlier;
+now it will properly finish along with the client.

 ## Contact
 Your feedback regarding this port is appreciated, please contact me via the Github repo I opened for this project: github.com/DurvalMenezes/esp8266-iperf